 In addition to PEQAB's regular process for quality assurance in the context of consent renewals, PEQAB offers an expedited renewal process.
 This streamlined process emphasizes PEQAB's observation of an institution's implementation of the Internal Quality Assurance and Development Standard.
-The main addition is that a PEQAB Senior Policy Advisor attends the site visit with the institution's own Program Evaluation Committee (PEC).
-Please consult the Expedited Review Manual for details on the eligibility, submission requirements and process.
+The main addition is that a PEQAB Senior Policy Advisor attends the site visit with the institution's own Program Evaluation Committee.
+Please consult the Expedited Renewal Process Manual for details on the eligibility and submission requirements for the Expedited Renewal Process.